-This release runs on all Fujitsu BS2000 processors, in particular on the S servers and / 390-based system units of SE servers.
+This release runs on all Fujitsu BS2000 processors, in particular on the /390-based system units of SE servers.
 It runs in the /390 compatibility mode on processors that are based on Intel x86 architecture.
-This applies for the SQ servers and for the x86-based server units of the SE servers (SU x86).
+This applies for the x86-based server units of the SE servers (SU x86).